ccollums/gamenight/README.md

 ## Introduction

 gamenight was born out of a love for, well, game nights.
 We were motivated by a desire to have a simple interface for keeping track of the competition amoung friends, friendly or not.
 Part time-capsule & memory log, part scoreboard, we built game night for anyone who enjoys getting together with loved ones to battle it out for bragging rights. gamenight was completed as part of Turing School of Software & Designs’ intensive Front-End Engineering program.
-The goal was to envision and build a complex React web app from scratch while also self teaching a new concept over a week long project.
+The goal was to envision and build a complex React web app from scratch while also self-teaching a new concept over a week long project.

 ## Technologies
   - ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)